zopyx/collective.es.index/README.rst

 ES configuration on zope.conf
 -----------------------------

-The elasticsearch directive now supports the following keys:
+The elasticsearch directive supports the following keys:

 `max_blobsize`
   Max length of files to index, in bytes.